 Of course they can.

-Cities with the rules that cities make in the private sector, if you have a business, it's your business, your rules.
+Cities, the rules that cities make in the private sector, if you have a business, it's your business, your rules.

 If it's a city, the rules come from elected officials who are put there by voters.

-And if the voters don't like the rules that the elected officials uh enact, then they should get rid of those elected officials and install people who will make better rules.
+And if the voters don't like the rules that the elected officials enact, then they should get rid of those elected officials and install people who will make better rules.

-So can the city of Fort Worth enact something that says we're not going to hire smokers?
+So can the city of Fort Worth enact something that says, we're not going to hire smokers?

 Of course they can.

-But of course they can.
+It would be stupid, but of course they can.

-Now why would it be stupid?
+Now, why would it be stupid?

 I understand the logic.